Oct. 8, 2012

 It is the decision by corporations to form separate companies to both hold and operate their aviation assets.

-The Federal Aviation Administration (FAA) does not have a problem with a corporate entity formed solely to own or partially own an aircraft.
+The FAA does not have a problem with a corporate entity formed solely to own or partially own an aircraft.
 “But if that company has no other business than owning the airplane and hires the flight crew and operates the aircraft as well, then the FAA says an air carrier certificate is required,” explained Wieand, senior vice president and general counsel at Boston JetSearch, a company that advises clients in the acquisition of business aircraft.

 Often, he explained, corporate attorneys not familiar with aviation suggest creating a separate company to own and operate an aircraft as a liability shield, a means of protecting the main corporation and its assets.